aws-samples/amazon-chime-sdk-lex-lambda/README.md

 By using the Amazon Chime SDK, developers can help reduce the cost, complexity, and friction of creating and maintaining their own real-time communication infrastructure and services.
 In addition, those applications can easily take advantage of advanced voice technologies enabled by machine learning.
 [Amazon Voice Focus](https://aws.amazon.com/about-aws/whats-new/2020/08/amazon-chime-introduces-amazon-voice-focus-for-noise-suppression/) for PSTN provides deep learning based noise suppression to reduce unwanted noise on calls.
 Use text-to-speech in your application through our native integration to [Amazon Polly](https://aws.amazon.com/polly/) or build real-time phone-call voice chat-bots using native integration with [Amazon Lex](https://aws.amazon.com/lex/).

-## What is the Amazon Chime SDK PSTN Audio?
+## What is Amazon Chime SDK PSTN Audio?

 With PSTN Audio, developers can build custom telephony applications using the agility and operational simplicity of a serverless AWS Lambda function.
 Your Lambda functions control the behavior of phone calls, such as playing voice prompts, collecting digits, recording calls, routing calls to the PSTN and Session Initiation Protocol (SIP) devices using Amazon Chime Voice Connector.
 The following topics provide an overview and architectural information about the PSTN Audio service, including how to build Lambda functions to control calls.
 You can read our introduction of the service [here](https://docs.aws.amazon.com/chime/latest/dg/build-lambdas-for-sip-sdk.html).